spurll/crosspost/readme.md

 CrossPost
 =========

-A Python/Flask web applicationt that posts to both Facebook and Twitter (via email to IFTTT).
+A Python/Flask web application that posts to both Facebook and Twitter (via email to IFTTT).
 Authentication is done via LDAP (so you'll need access to an LDAP server).

 Usage
 =====